baby-bottle-pop/AR-WORLD/code-review-notes-1.md

 # Notes on Code Review 1

+A non-exhaustive list of notes from our first code review.

 ## Buttons

 Think about overlaying your button on the AR scene, in which it's a button that the user can interact with when in the current context.